 The camera comes in close on the cover of the map.

-THE AUTHOR: [voiceover] In fact, it seems as though a little trip to the Forest of Dean might be just what the doctor ordered for this poor miserable soul.
-He can pay homage to Dennis Potter in person, instead of just re-reading the screenplay to The Singing Detective for the hundredth time.
+THE AUTHOR: [voice-over] In fact, it seems as though a little trip to the Forest of Dean might be just what the doctor ordered for this poor miserable soul.
+He can pay homage to Dennis Potter in person, instead of just rereading the screenplay of The Singing Detective for the hundredth time.
 It’s time to see the place with his own eyes, and maybe have an adventure or two.

 The camera comes in close on the crossword.
 We see that only three clues have been completed.
 They intersect nicely: a seven-letter word originating at 1 across, a nine-letter word dropping down from the end of it, and a three-letter word almost in the middle of the grid.
 The camera pauses so that we can make out the untidy block capitals: